rpearce/robertwpearce.com/posts/2020-02-20-javascript-write-a-functional-programming-style-map-function.md

 // [ [2,4], [6,8], [10,12] ]
 ```

 Well done!
 What else can you `map`?
-We're now going to get out of charted waters
+We're now going to leave charted waters and
-and go out into the unknown.
+venture into the unknown.

 ## `map` an `Object`
 Let's say we have an `i18n` (short for "internationalization") object that we've